Hypnotherapy is a versatile treatment solution that can help with a range of conditions, from anxiety to addictions.

 This style of therapy can be successfully used for straightforward issues.

 Suggestion therapy makes use of beneficial suggestions, positive thinking and guided imagery in hypnosis for changing habits, stop smoking, nail-biting, pre-test nerves and confidence boosting.
-An appropriate hypnotherapy CD is given to clients for self hypnosis and reinforcement.

 Analytical therapy (hypno-analysis) is used to discover the cause of psychological problems and can be summarised briefly as the doctrine of cause and effect; every effect (or symptom) must have a cause.
 Hypno-analysis reveals and thus removes the cause and consequently relieves the symptoms.